kubernetes/contributor-site/content/en/events/2023/kcsna/registration.md

 weight: 2
 ---

-Registration is open to all members of one of the [Kubernetes orgs] or sponsored attendees.
+Registration is open to all members of one of the [Kubernetes orgs], Etcd contributors with 50 or more contributions, or sponsored attendees.

 If you are not yet a member, but active within the project, please consider joining!
 The process of joining is straight forward.
 See our [org membership]